photoprism/photoprism-docs/docs/user-guide/search/views.md

 PhotoPrism offers you three different views to browse your photos and videos.
 In addition you can choose between multiple light and dark themes.

-=== "Card View"
+=== "Cards View"

-    The *card view* displays important metadata like title, time and location next to the photos
+    The *cards view* displays important metadata like title, time and location next to the photos

     ![Screenshot](../organize/img/card-dark.jpg){ class="shadow" }